• This field is for validation purposes and should be left unchanged.

 • Firearms continue to be the most common cause of death in domestic violence fatalities.

-• recent 2024 report indicates that domestic violence cases are increasing in Denver and are likely underreported, with approximately 1,600 cases going unreported since 2015.
+• A recent 2024 report indicates that domestic violence cases are increasing in Denver and are likely underreported, with approximately 1,600 cases going unreported since 2015.

 • More than 300,000 people in Colorado are stalked during their lifetime.